Allaman/werkzeugkasten/README.md

         Print version
 ```

-Werkzeugkasten supports an interactive mode and a non-interactive mode.
+Werkzeugkasten supports an **interactive** mode and a **non-interactive** mode.

-- `werkzeugkasten` will start the interactive mode where you select your tools you want to install in a menu.
+- `werkzeugkasten` will start in interactive mode where you select your tools you want to install from a searchable list.

 - `werkzeugkasten -tools` will print all available tools.